SABER On the Legacy, Tragedy, and Truth of Graffiti Culture

 Basically, I approached it like, “Okay, where is the database of people who get killed by police?”
 There isn’t one.
 There’s no official database.
 Only until recently, some activist groups have actually tried to start creating this database.
 It’s killedbypolice.net.
 I was able to print out a list of 534 names of people killed this year alone.
 And that’s not a full list.
 We print the fucking thing out and I’m looking at it, and it’s 15 pages of names of people killed.
 I’m thinking, “How do I approach this?”
-So, I painted [their names in] black, but real subtly, like super lightweight touch so you can barely see it.
+So, I painted [their names in] black and the American flag real subtly, like super lightweight touch so you can barely see it.
 Almost like it’s a ghost of black.
 I start writing the names and I only got to like three pages by the time I filled up the whole wall.
 I couldn’t even write all the fucking names.
 “Too Many Names” is now the title of the piece.

 Originally, I was going to spray Hector’s name in red.
 Just aesthetically, it looked cool.
 And then I came to the conclusion that actually blue makes a lot more sense.
 Once Hector was killed by the police, the first thing they do is defamation of character.
 They found photos of him throwing up you know Long Beach Crips or whatever on his Facebook.
 You know, he’s a young kid trying to fit in his environment, so he’s throwing up Crip signs and he’s wearing blue.
 So, they write him off as a dirty, filthy gang member who deserved to die anyway, you know?
 That’s really sad.
 Is he an active, hardcore gang member who’s murdering, raping, and pillaging?
 No. Is he a kid who this is his environment and he’s trying to fit in?
 Yes.
 We’ve all been there.
 I mean even my punk ass, white ass from the suburbs tried to get jumped into a gang when I was a kid.
 They didn’t look at [Hector] taking care of his cousin or hugging his mom—the human stuff.
 It’s real easy to pick up all the ugly young male stuff.